NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/connect-devices/install-agent.md

 {{</details>}}

 The WARP client should show as **Connected**.
-By default, all DNS queries from the device will be forwarded to Cloudflare Gateway for filtering.
+By default, all DNS queries from the device will be forwarded to Khulnasoft Gateway for filtering.